45 cheap things on Amazon that are super legit

 36. A clothing steamer that gets wrinkles out fast

 If you are late for a meeting and want to spruce up fast, you do not have to find an iron, board, and spray bottle.
-Just pull out this clever steamer, plug it in, and steam your clothes to freshen them and remove wrinkles.
-It takes two minutes to heat up and runs on a fill for 15 minutes, aka plenty of time to refresh your outfit.
+Just pull out this handheld steamer, plug it in, and steam your clothes to freshen them and remove wrinkles.
+It takes seconds to heat up and runs continuously for 10 minutes, aka plenty of time to refresh your outfit.

 37. This phone mount that slides into the CD player slot